1997 San Francisco Giants season

 The 1997 San Francisco Giants season was the Giants' 115th season in Major League Baseball, their 40th season in San Francisco since their move from New York following the 1957 season, and their 38th at 3Com Park at Candlestick Point.
 The Giants finished in first place in the National League West with a record of 90 wins and 72 losses.
-They lost the National League Division Series in three games to the Florida Marlins.
+They lost the NLDS in three games to the Florida Marlins.